 5. Check for updates – Tuning into the news on radio or television from time to time helps in getting updates regarding repairs, reconstruction or further threats.
 It is important for everyone to follow the government directives at such a time for efficient tackling of the disaster.

 6. Be useful to the community – If you are not severely hurt, be useful to the community in any and every way you can.
 This is our responsibility as citizens and as humans.

-1. Earthquake resilient buildings and infrastructure – For earthquake-prone regions, earthquake-resistant buildings and infrastructure should be built.
+1. Earthquake-resilient buildings and infrastructure – For earthquake-prone regions, earthquake-resistant buildings and infrastructure should be built.
 There is no ‘one size fits all’ for this.
-Every region must build structures using materials that are available to them or are produced locally.
+Every region must build structures using materials available to them or produced locally.
 This way the materials are used to the topography, making it more sustainable as well as rigid.
 In addition to this, tall buildings should not be constructed.

-2. Mock Drills – Considering the fact that earthquakes are common in India, the residents, as well as students, need to be taught about earthquakes in a detailed manner.
+2. Mock Drills – The residents, as well as students, need to be taught about earthquakes in a detailed manner.
 Mock drills should be conducted in schools, offices and resident complexes.
 In addition to this, a course on disaster management must be taught at the school level so that students know what to do when disasters occur.

 3. Learn basic first aid and CPR – Disasters often result in crowding at hospitals.
-The doctors and other healthcare workers are overworked and even then, unable to tend to everyone.
-At such a time, basic first aid and other healthcare procedures such as CPR or giving injections can come in extremely handy and even save lives in case there is an emergency but no doctor is free.
+The doctors and other healthcare workers are overworked and, even then, are unable to tend to everyone.
+At such a time, basic first aid and other healthcare procedures such as CPR or giving injections can come in extremely handy and even save lives in case there is an emergency, but no doctor is free.

-4. Learn a sport – Sports help in developing the instincts of persons.
-These instincts are very handy during disasters as they help in minimizing the damages and getting out of trouble safely.
+4. Learn a sport – Sports help in developing the instincts of people.
+These instincts are very handy during disasters as they help in minimizing the damages and get out of trouble safely.